 As a result of these characteristics, this game set is the total package.
 And, the quality of materials and construction speak for themselves.

 The 1920 Philadelphia Folk MONOPOLY Game set provides a tour of Philadelphia locales during a time when playing folk monopoly was just beginning to become a popular pastime at north-eastern, eastern and south-eastern seaboard colleges, after first being played at Wharton, Haverford & Swarthmore.
 Eventually, folk monopoly game play also extended to the mid-west to Michigan and Indiana.

 The 1920 Philadelphia Folk MONOPOLY Game board is a well-engineered, hand-crafted, and finely finished wood game board constructed for generations of game play.

 The 1920 Philadelphia Folk MONOPOLY Game utensils box contains:

 - Leather Dice Cup w/ Cellulose Dice

-- Manual Typewritten Deeds on Card Stock
+- Manual Typewritten Property Deeds

-- Hand carved Mahogany Wood Houses
+- Hand carved Mahogany Wood Houses with open Windows

-- Hand carved Mahogany Men/ Movers/ Tokens
+- Hand carved Mahogany Presidential Men/ Movers/ Tokens